esperlu/metar/README.md

 You will have to compile the sources using the golang tools.
 Follow this [howto](https://golang.org/doc/code.html) to get you started.
 The compilation is lightning fast and the [cross-compilation](http://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5) easy.

+You can also use the [binaries[(tree/master/binaries) that I cross compiled.

 ##Usage

 **Retrieve messages for a list of stations (IATA or ICAO codes):**